sammy00/mastering-bitcoin-2ed/segregated-witness/README.md

 ## How Segregated Witness Works

-- Segregated Witness is also a change to how individual UTXO are spent and therefore is a peroutput feature
+- Segregated Witness is also a change to how individual UTXO are spent and therefore is a per-output feature
 - A Segregated Witness UTXO specifies a locking script that can be satisfied with witness data outside of the input (segregated)

 ## Soft Fork (Backward Compatibility)